Two topological phases in exchange alternating spin-1 nanographene chains: Introduction

-Recently, nanographenes have been used recently to study prominent 1D quantum magnetic systems \cite{choi2019colloquium}, starting in Ref. \cite{mishra2021observation} with $S=1$ spin chains obtained with the [3]-triangulene as the primary unit.
-There, it was shown that these spin chains realize a symmetry protected topological phase, the Haldane phase, with a gap in the excitation spectrum for periodic boundary and a fourfold degenerate ground state for open boundary conditions in the thermodynamic limit.
+Recently, nanographenes have been used to study prominent 1D quantum magnetic systems \cite{choi2019colloquium}, starting in Ref. \cite{mishra2021observation} with $S=1$ spin chains obtained with the [3]-triangulene as the primary unit \cite{martinez2023electrically, huang2026superconducting}.
+There, it was shown that these spin chains realize a symmetry protected topological phase, the Haldane phase, with a gap in the excitation spectrum for periodic boundary conditions and a fourfold degenerate ground state for open boundary conditions in the thermodynamic limit.
 The fourfold manifold is associated with the emergence of fractional $S=1/2$ edge spins.
 The system was modeled with the bilinear biquadratic (BLBQ) spin Hamiltonian:

 with $J$ being the bilinear exchange, and $B$ quantifying the strength of the biquadratic exchange.
 This model contains as particular cases both the Heisenberg, $\beta=B/J=0$, and the AKLT \cite{affleck1988valence}, $\beta=1/3$, Hamiltonians whose ground state wave function admits a simple pictorial representation.
-The later, can be written as a sum of spin projectors, and its ground state wave function can be easily depicted, as we show in Fig. \ref{fig:Spin Chains}a.
+The latter, can be written as a sum of spin projectors, and its ground state wave function can be easily depicted, as we show in Fig. \ref{fig:Spin Chains}a. \bluecolor{In a subsequent work \cite{henriques2023anatomy}, a more complete spin model was derived from perturbation theory, for the same system, including second neighbor exchange and three spin interactions.
+These new terms, however, were found to be smaller than $J$ and $B$, and did not break the system's topological phase.}

 Following this breakthrough, the bond alternating Heisenberg spin-1/2 Hamiltonian \cite{hida1992crossover}, was realized with atomic spins on surfaces \cite{wang2024construction} and, more relevant for this work, by covalently linking Olympicenes (which form Clar's goblets) \cite{zhao2024tunable}, as depicted in Fig. \ref{fig:Spin Chains}b and c.
 In this case, it was found that the system can be described by the bond alternating Heisenberg (BAH) Hamiltonian: